spotify/threaddump-analyzer/README.md

 ## TODO
 * Publish on public Github.

+* Update the README.md links to point to the public Analyzer location.

+* Put links to the Github project and the unit tests page on index.html.

+* Add a Travis configuration.

+* Make Travis run the unit tests and fail the build if they fail.

+* Make Travis validate the HTML and fail the build if the HTML is invalid.

+* Make Travis run a Javascript code checker and fail the build if there are warnings.

 * If there are five or more threads in a group, prefix the group with a line saying: "NN threads with stack trace:"